 If your looking for ideas to make your meeting more fun while teaching your girls how to handle money then you have come to the right place.
 Using some of these activities below to help teach your girls more about money, how to be smart with their money exploring wants and needs, being a leader during fundraiser by deciding what to spend the earned money on, goal setting and more.

 Below are a few ideas to get you started.

 Talk it Up, Making Choices, Money Counts, and Count It Up Leaf Activity Booklet

 Do you want to skip all the planning?
 If so, use the Talk it Up, Making Choices, Money Counts, and Count It Up Activity Booklet and teach your girls more about what money is and how you can use it to buy what you need and want.
-They will learn about the best things to spend money on and making the right choice by investigating what the difference is between our wants and needs.
-While earning the Talk it up and Count it up leaves they will explore how to spend money they earn during cookie sales and how to use money to help others, and inspire customers to do the same.
+Teach them about spending money and making the right choice by investigating what the difference is between our wants and needs.
+Also explore how to spend money you earn in a fundraiser, how to use the money to help others, and inspire customers to do the same.
 With a step by step activities, you can’t ask for a easier way to run your meeting.
 Learn more and get yours today!

 Talk It Up: Cash Relay

 What you need: 5 red cups each labeled 1 cent, 5 cent, 10 cent, 25 cent and $1, play money templates, your own play money or real money.